Cyber

 Insurance

 Lately there isn’t a day that goes by without hearing about a cyber-attack.
 This could be the 500 million Yahoo accounts being hacked, Sony emails being accessed or Lloyds customers not being able to access their accounts.
-Cyber criminals are not just targeting big corporate business they are just as likely to target small/medium sized business (SMEs) this is due to them having less security in place and making it easier for hackers.
+Cyber criminals aren’t only targeting large corporations; small and medium-sized businesses (SMEs) are equally vulnerable due to their limited security measures.

-Despite potential risk that cyber attacks pose around 45% of SMEs still do not have a cyber breach response plan and only 7% of SMEs have cyber insurance according to industry research.
-According Juniper Research, who are market specialist, 27% of SMEs believe that they are too small to be of any interest to cyber attackers.
-Small business are more at risk as they have lower security levels and handle secure information such as booking systems, employee and customer data etc. In a small business it is important to make sure those managers and staff understand and recognise the dangers of cyber-criminal activity and educate those involved in cyber security and have a data breach plan in place.
+Despite potential risk that cyber attacks pose, around 45% of SMEs still do not have a cyber breach response plan.
+Additionally, only 7% of SMEs have cyber insurance according to industry research.
+Market specialist Juniper Research report that 27% of SMEs believe that they are too small to be of any interest to cyber attackers.
+To the contrary, small business are often more at risk as they have lower security levels despite handling valuable information such as booking systems, employee and customer data.
+In a small business it is important to make sure that managers and staff understand and recognise the dangers of cyber-criminal activity.
+Educate all employees in the basics of cyber security and ensure you have a data breach plan in place.

 The most common cyber crime affecting companies at the moment is “ransomware”.
 One way to know if your systems have being hacked is when you turn on your computer and a message appears saying “All your files have been encrypted”.
 This often means that your accounts, emails and any other data sensitive information being stored on your computer has been scrambled making it unreadable.
 To get your files back usually requires an unbreakable code only known by the hackers and they will only release this to you if you pay them which can range from £100-£500 per victim.